Cobh, Ireland

 We asked people if there is a lot of crime.
 They answered:

 "Cobh, generally has a low crime rate, with the majority of incidents being minor offenses.
 Like any other town, it experiences occasional instances of crime, but it is not considered a high-crime area.
 The local police force, known as the Gardaí, actively works to maintain safety and order in the community.
 The residents of Cobh are known for their strong sense of community, which also contributes to the overall safety of the town.
-However, it is always advisable for residents and visitors alike to take standard precautions to protect their personal safety and belongings," explained one expat living in Cobh, Ireland.
+However, it is always advisable for residents and visitors alike to take standard precautions to protect their personal safety and belongings," said one expat who made the move to Cobh.

 About the Author